hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/providers.html.md

 ## Providers

-You can use both local providers and providers from the [Terraform Registry](https://registry.terraform.io/) in your application.
-TODO add something about code bindings.
-The import process extracts the provider's schema and converts it into classes that you can use in your CDKTF application.
+You can use both local providers and providers from the Terraform Registry in your application.
+CDKTF generates the required code bindings from the providers you define in [`cdktf.json`](/docs/cdktf/create-and-deploy/configuration.html).
 This allows you to define resources for that provider in your preferred programming language.

 ### Pre-built Providers